How to Donate Real Estate as a Gift

 Step 2

-If the proposed property appears to fit, a follow-up discussion that includes the donor is recommended so that all parties may review the donor’s goals, learn more about the property, and better discuss a process that suits the donor and the property.
+If the proposed property appears to fit, a follow-up discussion that includes the donor is recommended so that all parties may review the donor’s goals, learn more about the property, and discuss a process that uniquely suits the donor and the property.

 Step 3